jxxcarlson/lamdera-single-page-simple/README.md

 # Demo: jxxcarlson/elm-review-codeinstaller

-This base version of this application is Lamdera app with two pages, Home and Notes.
+The base version of this application is a Lamdera app with two pages, Home and Notes.
 To run it do this:

 ```zshrc